Page last updated:

 The Gorouter routes incoming traffic from the world to the VMs that are running the apps that the traffic demands, usually working with a customer-provided load balancer.
 For more information, see PAS Routing Architecture.

-This section describes the VMs that run your apps in Pivotal Platform and how the platform packages your apps to run on these VMs.
+This section describes the VMs that run your apps in PAS and how the platform packages your apps to run on these VMs.

 - Component VMs: make up the platform’s infrastructure.